anuudb/copper.opensource.lk/docs/Overview.md

 ## LK Domain Registry
 <p align="justify">
 The LK Domain Registry was established in 1990.
 Since its inception, it has served the country not only by providing a professional domain registration service, but also by facilitating development of Internet infrastructure to improve the Internet in Sri Lanka.
+Further they provide great support for copper email solution development.
 </p>